astronomer/docs/astro/deployment-metrics.md

 ### Pools

-These metrics contain information about your Deployment's configured [Airflow pools](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/pools.html).
+These metrics contain information about your Deployment's configured [Apache Airflow® pools](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/pools.html).
 They can give you insight into how your DAGs are handling concurrency.

 ![Pool analytics in the Astro UI](/img/docs/analytics-pools.png)